Find out more on the 'what is a war memorial?' page.

+No, please add your own instead, the most recent condition report will appear at the top.
 Condition information changes overtime and can also be subjective.
 Condition reports are therefore fixed information which cannot be edited.
 Instead we enable people to upload an unlimited number of condition reports thus creating a timeline which can be viewed to show any changes.
-Please keep adding condition updates to create a record of condition overtime
+Please keep adding condition updates to create a record of condition overtime.

 Report the broken link using the ‘Report this link’ option below the link.
 This will remove it from the website and enable War Memorials Online to review the details.

 Your account will be locked after five failed attempts to logon to your account due to an incorrect password.
-To have your account unlocked:
+To have your account unlocked please contact us.